lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ## Changing the Colors

-You can configure the colors on the web portal.
+You can configure the colors on the Web Portal.

-The web portal uses [SCSS](http://sass-lang.com/guide), which is an enhanced version of CSS that - among other things - lets you set up variables so you can change a color in one spot and have it take effect in many styles.
+The Web Portal uses [SCSS](http://sass-lang.com/guide), which is an enhanced version of CSS that - among other things - lets you set up variables so you can change a color in one spot and have it take effect in many styles.
 For example, the colors stylesheet lets you set up colors like so:

     $primary-color: #6B0C22;
     $background-color: #fff;